 Sometimes positive things can be stressful too, such as the birth of a child, or a new job or relationship.

 Everyone who experiences stressful events does not become suicidal of course.
 However, they can lead to suicidal thoughts and feelings in people who are vulnerable to them, so it is worth taking extra care of yourself when they do happen.

-If you become suicidal, staying in touch with other people, and with treatment and support services, is really important to help get you through this period.
+If you become suicidal, family and friends, plus treatment and support services can help get you through this period.

 When someone experiences suicidal thoughts, they often feel isolated and alone, and that nobody understands or can help their distress.
-That’s why it’s worth the effort to try and get a support network in place beforehand – to help get through a period of suicidal feelings.
+That’s why it’s worth the effort to try and get a support network in place before any times of crisis – to help get through a period of suicidal feelings.